tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 struct StructRef<'a>(&'a u8, &'a u8);
 ```

 If `Struct` implements a trait, we'd like for `StructRef` to also implement the trait.
-The first issue Steffahn caught has to do with this clever trait I came up with to solve the issue:
+To solve the issue I concocted `with_ref`, which takes a function and calls it with a `Struct` reference.
+The macro implements this by bitwise copying each field from `StructRef` to recreate the `Struct` on the stack, then calling the provided function with a reference to that `Struct`.

 ```rust
 pub trait WithRef {